Housing Executive NI – Advice on gas safety standards

 Gas Safe Registered Contractors

 Contractors employed to carry out annual safety checks, repairs or replacement works on gas appliances in domestic premises must be Gas Safe Registered and competent in that area of gas work.
 The use of a Gas Safe Registered engineer ensures that all works carried out will be completed competently and safely.
 All Gas Safe Registered engineers have a legal duty to carry ID cards which show their unique licence number and explains the type of work they are qualified to perform.
 Upon completion of any safety check, contractors are required to provide a Landlord/Homeowner Gas Safety Report (CP12) which must be retained for at least 2 years as a record of this check.
-Tenants must also be provided with a copy.
 Contactors must inform Landlords/Homeowners and their tenants if any appliance is found to be unsafe and agreement will be sought to disconnect the appliance.
 You must not use any gas appliance or fittings you know or suspect to be unsafe.

 Badly installed or poorly maintained gas appliances can produce a highly poisonous gas called carbon monoxide (CO) which can leak into your home.
 This gas is odourless, tasteless and cannot be seen but it can cause serious long term health problems and can be fatal.
 Carbon monoxide poisoning symptoms are similar to flu, food poisoning, viral infections and tiredness.
 The six main symptoms to look out for are: